-Thermoplastics are defined as polymers that can be melted and recast almost indefinitely.
 They are molten when heated and harden upon cooling.
-When frozen, however, a thermoplastic becomes glass-like and subject to fracture.
-These characteristics, which lend the material its name, are reversible, so the material can be reheated, reshaped, and frozen repeatedly.
+These characteristics, which lend the material its name, are reversible so that it can be reheated, reshaped, and frozen repeatedly.
 As a result, thermoplastics are mechanically recyclable.
-Some of the most common types of thermoplastic are polypropylene, polyethylene, polyvinylchloride, polystyrene, polyethylenetheraphthalate and polycarbonate.
+Some of the most common types of thermoplastics are polypropylene, polyethylene, polyvinyl chloride, polystyrene, polyethylene terephthalate and polycarbonate.

 Properties of thermoplastics

 Thermoplastics have a simple molecular structure comprising chemically independent macromolecules.
-Upon heating, they are softened or melted, then shaped, formed, welded, and solidified when cooled.
-Multiple cycles of heating and cooling can be repeated, allowing reprocessing and recycling.
+They are softened or melted on heating, then shaped, formed, welded, and solidified when cooled.
+Multiple heating and cooling cycles can be repeated, allowing reprocessing and recycling.

 Thermoplastics have been around for a long time and are an important component of everyday life today.
 For example:

 Acrylonitrile butadiene styrene (ABS) is a thermoplastic used to manufacture: